SherG/perpetual-elm/exampleSite/content/blog/bank-rejection.md

 ## Factors Leading to Ineligibility

 Traditional banks, like all lenders, need to assess risk before lending.
 Small businesses are typically viewed as high-risk.
-In addition, businesses in certain niches that operate on razor-thin margins might be viewed unfavorably.
+In addition, businesses in certain niches or that operate on razor-thin margins may be viewed unfavorably.

 Banks also tend to view businesses with just one or two large clients as too risky.